capnproto/ekam/README.md

 Ekam is an experimental project that is not ready for wide use.

-That said, I (Kenton) have successfully used Ekam as my primary build system throughout the development of [Cap'n Proto](https://capnproto.org) and [Sandstorm](https://sandstorm.io).
+That said, I (Kenton) have successfully used Ekam as my primary build system throughout the development of [Cap'n Proto](https://capnproto.org), [Sandstorm](https://sandstorm.io), and the [Cloudflare Workers](https://developers.cloudflare.com/workers/about/) runtime.

 ### Supported Platforms

 At this time, Ekam only runs on Linux.
-It requires GCC 4.8+ or Clang 3.3+, as it uses C++11 features.
+It requires GCC 5+ or Clang 4+, as it uses C++14 features.

 In the past, Ekam worked on FreeBSD and Max OSX, but the code to support that atrophied and was eventually deleted.
 Ekam uses a lot of OS-specific hacks and so is unlikely to work on any platform which is not explicitly supported.